JTOne123/Global-Name-Sorter/README.md

 Frankie Conner Ritter
 Shelby Nathan Yoder

-and a file in the working directory called sorted-names-list.txt containing the sorted names.
+- [ ] and a file in the working directory called sorted-names-list.txt containing the sorted names.

-Assessment Criteria
-We will execute your submission against a list with a thousand names.
+- [ ] a list with a thousand names.
-Your submission must meet the following criteria.
-The solution should be available for review on github.
+- [ ] available for review on github.
-The names should be sorted correctly.
+- [ ] names should be sorted correctly.
-It should print the sorted list of names to screen.
+- [ ] It should print the sorted list of names to screen.
-It should write/overwrite the sorted list of names to a file called sorted-names-list.txt.
+- [ ] It should write/overwrite the sorted list of names to a file called sorted-names-list.txt.
-Unit tests should exist.
+- [ ] Unit tests
-Minimal, practical documentation should exist.
+- [ ] practical documentation
-Awesome, but not essential criteria
-Create a build pipeline like Travis or AppVeyor that execute build and test steps.
+- [ ] Create a build pipeline like Travis or AppVeyor that execute build and test
-Submission
-When you are done let us know the url of the repo.
+- [ ] let us know the url of the repo